-The favorite-longshot bias appears to be related to the morning-line odds.
-One immediate observation is that the morning-line odds fail at their ostensible goal of predicting the parimutuel odds.
+As a result, the morning-line odds fail at their ostensible goal of predicting the final parimutuel odds.
 Figure 5a shows average final odds at each observed morning-line odds.
-Morning-line odds are compressed-on average, those shorter than 4/1 are insufficiently short, and those longer than 4/1 are insufficiently long.
+On average, morning lines shorter than 4/1 are insufficiently short, and morning lines longer than 4/1 are insufficiently long.
 For example, favorites assigned morning-line odds of 1/1 finish with final odds of 1/2 on average, and longshots assigned morning-line odds of 30/1 finish with final odds in excess of 50/1.
-The morning-line odds are truncated, as shown in Figure 16 in Section 6, rarely shorter than 1/1 and rarely longer than 30/1.
-If oddsmakers are trying to predict final odds, they could do better by predicting more extreme values.